System addons overview

 | Data | Scalar feed aggregator adapter, issuer-signed scalar feed, price resolver | Price, NAV, feed, and valuation data used by platform workflows |

 If you are setting up the platform, start with Install addons.
-If an addon is already installed, go to Review addon workspaces to find its factory address, instances, and supported actions.
+If an addon is already installed, go to Review addon workspaces to find its factory address and instance list.

 Discovery and installation states